-Policy 4-39: Council shall, through the Land Use By-law, widely permit community facilities, with the type and scale of permitted facility tailored to intent of each land use zone.
+Policy 5-45: Council shall, through the Land Use By-law, widely permit community facilities, with the type and scale of permitted facility tailored to intent of each land use zone.

-Policy 4-40: Council shall consider entering into a development agreement to reuse former schools, community halls, places of worship, and other similar community facilities for uses not otherwise permitted in the applicable land use zone.
+Policy 5-46: Council shall consider entering into a development agreement to reuse former schools, community halls, places of worship, and other similar community facilities for uses not otherwise permitted in the applicable land use zone.
 When considering such developments, special considerations shall be given to the following:

-- (a) proposal provides a community benefit such as, but not limited to, the provision of housing or the provision of a commercial space that provides opportunity for community to gather; - (b) the proposed use will not, by its nature or by the controls placed upon it by the development agreement, impact surrounding uses due to noise, odour, or dust; - (c) the proposal preserves and restores prominent aspects of the building; and - (d) the proposal complies with the general development agreement policies of Section 6.3.2 of this Plan.
+- (a) the proposal provides a community benefit such as, but not limited to, the provision of housing or the provision of a commercial space that provides opportunity for community to gather; - (b) the proposed use will not, by its nature or by the controls placed upon it by the development agreement, impact surrounding uses due to noise, odour, dust, or light trespass; - (c) the proposal preserves and restores prominent aspects of the building; and - (d) the proposal complies with the general development agreement policies of Section 7.4 of this plan.

-4.6 Energy
+5.6 Energy

 With the political, economic, and ecological pressure to lessen dependence on fossil fuels for energy supply, communities throughout Atlantic Canada are looking at alternative sources of energy.
-The Government of Nova Scotia's Renewable Energy Regulations require that by 2030, 80% of the Province's electricity will come from renewable sources, including wind, biomass, tidal, and solar power.
+The Government of Nova Scotia's Renewable Energy Regulations require that by 2030, 80% of the province's electricity will come from renewable sources, including wind, biomass, tidal, and solar power.

-4.6.1 Solar Collectors
+5.6.1 Solar Collectors